thelightdesigner/ScuffedWalls/Functions.md

  ```

 # AppendToAllEventsBetween
-adds on custom chroma data to events/lights between the function time and endtime
+adds on custom chroma data to events/lights between the function time and endtime (toBeat)

  - toBeat: float
  - appendTechnique: int(0-2)